DZykov/Chrono_public/README.md

 [Example of a post](https://chrono.pw/p/introducing_chrono)

+If you don't want to follow links, check folder "images".

 ## Great Idea

 The idea was to create a blogging and publishing platform with a word processor.
 Moreover, the main goal was to develop an app that allows easily to make an article/blog and publish it not only within the platform but internet.
 Thus, each registered user has an SEO-friendly profile page; moreover, each published article/blog is SEO-friendly.
 Each article/blog is technically searchable.
 Additionally, all generated pages and the web app are responsive.